Evernia esorediosa

 Evernia esorediosa is a species of lichen in the family Parmeliaceae.
 It has no soralia, but many ascocarps.

 In a study it has been found that its mycobiont contains hypostrepsilic acid, a dibenzofuran.
 It made up 3.2% of the dry weight.
 In its lichenized condition divaricatic acid, an orcinol depside, made up 1.9% of Evernia esorediosas dry weight.
+Furthermore it contains usnic acid.

 Distribution

 Specimens have been found in Japan, Russia, the United States of America, Canada and Mongolia.
+It is common in larch forests in the cryolithozone.

+Ecology

+E. esorediosa favours to inhabit conifers.
+It is an epiphyte of the Dahurian larch.
+Usnic acid is found in the needles, bark, cambium and roots of Dahurian larchs affected by E. esorediosa.
+This has an allelopathic effect in the form of slower growth by disturbing the metabolic processes in the needles of the tree.